Start Here

 What is a SMART goal?

-There is a difference between a regular goal and a SMART one.
-And the difference lies in the details.
+There is a difference between a regular goal and a SMART one and the difference lies in the details.
 It is not enough to say that you want to increase your net worth or save more money.
 You need to figure out what exactly that means to you.
 And you do that by setting SMART financial goals.

 SMART financial goals have 5 key parts.
 They are Specific, Measurable, Attainable, Relevant, and Timely.